 - Ordering the accused to leave a home shared with the victim

 Restraining orders can protect the victim, the victim’s children, the victim’s other family members and the victim’s existing domestic partners.

 Ensuring Your Safety and Protection

-If you are in a situation that requires a restraining order, we can help you through the process and ensure that you are protected to the fullest extent of the law.
-Please contact The Law Office of Eric C. Cheshire, P.A., at 561-655-8844 for a legal consultation with Attorney Cheshire.
+If you are in a situation that requires a restraining order, our West Palm Beach domestic violence attorneys can help you through the process and ensure that you are protected to the fullest extent of the law.
+Please contact The Law Office of Eric C. Cheshire, P.A., at 561-295-3693 for a legal consultation with Attorney Cheshire.